Lithuania: Science and technology

 Lithuania has launched three satellites to space: LitSat-1, Lituanica SAT-1 and LituanicaSAT-2.
 Lithuanian Museum of Ethnocosmology and Molėtai Astronomical Observatory is located in Kulionys.
-15 R&D institutions are members of Lithuanian Space Association; Lithuania is a cooperating state with European Space Agency.
+Fifteen R&D institutions are members of Lithuanian Space Association; Lithuania is a cooperating state with European Space Agency.
 Rimantas Stankevičius is the only ethnically Lithuanian astronaut.

-Lithuania in 2018 became Associated Member State of CERN.
+Lithuania in 2018 became an Associated Member State of CERN.
 Two CERN incubators in Vilnius and Kaunas will be hosted.

-Most advanced scientific research in Lithuania is being conducted at the Life Sciences Center, Center For Physical Sciences and Technology.

-As of 2016 calculations, yearly growth of Lithuania's biotech and life science sector was 22% over the past 5 years.
-16 academic institutions, 15 R&D centres (science parks and innovation valleys) and more than 370 manufacturers operate in the Lithuanian life science and biotech industry.
+The most advanced scientific research is being conducted at the Life Sciences Center, Center For Physical Sciences and Technology.
+From 2011 to 2016, yearly growth of the biotech and life science sector reached 22%.
+16 academic institutions, 15 R&D centres (science parks and innovation valleys) and more than 370 manufacturers operate in the life science and biotech industry.

-In 2008 the Valley development programme was started aiming to upgrade Lithuanian scientific research infrastructure and encourage business and science cooperation.
+In 2008 the Valley development programme was started aiming to upgrade scientific research infrastructure and encourage business and science cooperation.
 Five R&D Valleys were launched – Jūrinis (maritime technologies), Nemunas (agro, bioenergy, forestry), Saulėtekis (laser and light, semiconductor), Santara (biotechnology, medicine), Santaka (sustainable chemistry and pharmacy).
-Lithuanian Innovation Center is created to provide support for innovations and research institutions.
+Lithuanian Innovation Center was created to provide support for innovations and research institutions.

 Tourism

-Statistics from 2016 showed that 1.49 million tourists from foreign countries visited Lithuania and spent at least one night in the country.
-The largest number of tourists came from Germany (174,800), Belarus (171,900), Russia (150,600), Poland (148,400), Latvia (134,400), Ukraine (84,000), and the UK (58,200).